mash-97/shpg/README.md

 $ shpg create_site mango
 ```

 A basic structure for the site should be available inside the mango directory with a index page.
-We can create page by `create_site` command.
+We can create page by `create_page` command.
 Considering a page with the name `fazlee`:

 ```bash
 $ cd mango